 In the UK, vaccines save thousands of lives every year.
 They are the most effective way to prevent infectious diseases.
-Vaccines have the potential to help us beat coronavirus (COVID-19).
+Right now, vaccines are helping us to fight COVID-19.

 How you can help

 You can sign up to give permission for researchers to contact you about taking part in COVID-19 vaccine studies.
-By collecting details about people who are interested in taking part in vaccine studies, the NHS COVID-19 Vaccine Research Registry will help cut down the time it takes to find volunteers for vaccine studies.
-This will help us to carry out studies and find vaccines faster.
+By collecting details about people who are interested in taking part in vaccine studies, the NHS COVID-19 Vaccine Research Registry helps cut down the time it takes to find volunteers for vaccine studies.
+This helps us to carry out studies and find vaccines faster.

 You can sign up if you are 18 or over, and live in the UK.